martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 OSPy stores neither Firebase keys nor the phone's FCM token.
 The mobile application registers the FCM token directly with the relay; OSPy receives only an opaque subscription identifier and an installation-scoped signing secret.
 Signed events are sent through a separate bounded worker, so an unavailable Internet connection or relay cannot delay the scheduler or valves.
 Push is disabled by default and requires HTTPS.
 Periodic synchronization while the app is open remains the fallback.
 See the exact contract in [Mobile API v1](../../api/docs/Mobile_API_v1.md#immediate-push-notifications).

+The common OSPy footer contains a direct link to the official Android application in Google Play.

 ## SQLite primary beta

 When Diagnostics reports **SQLite primary beta readiness: Ready**, Options enables **SQLite primary (beta)** in **Settings storage mode**.
 OSPy creates a complete system backup before entering or leaving this mode, commits the verified SQLite and shelve/DBM copies together, and restarts.
 On the next start it independently verifies SQLite before using it as the settings source; the synchronized shelve/DBM copy remains the immediate fallback.
 A missing marker, damaged database, checksum or schema mismatch, or invalid setting safely keeps OSPy on shelve/DBM and is reported in Diagnostics.
 No automatic switch occurs, and returning to **Verification** is available at any time through the same backup-and-restart procedure.